privacy-tech-lab/privacyflash-pro/README.md

 - Children's Online Privacy Protection (COPPA)
 - General Data Protection Regulation (GDPR).

-PrivacyFlash Pro was written by David Baraka (@davebaraka), Rafael Goldstein (@rgoldstein01), Sarah Jin (@sj-in), and Sebastian Zimmeck (@SebastianZimmeck) as an academic project of the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu/).
+PrivacyFlash Pro is an academic research project.
+It was designed and developed by David Baraka (@davebaraka), Rafael Goldstein (@rgoldstein01), Sarah Jin (@sj-in), and Sebastian Zimmeck (@SebastianZimmeck) at the [privacy-tech-lab](https://privacytechlab.org/), [Wesleyan University](https://www.wesleyan.edu/).
 Kuba Alicki (@kalicki1) wrote the unit tests.

-Our [paper](https://sebastianzimmeck.de/zimmeckEtAlPrivacyFlashPro2021.pdf) appears at the Network and Distributed System Security Symposium (NDSS).

-## Installing and Running PrivacyFlash Pro
+## Installing, Running, and Packaging PrivacyFlash Pro

 You can install and run PrivacyFlash Pro from the packaged release or from the source files.
+You can also create a new packaged version of PrivacyFlash Pro.

 ### Installing from the Packaged Release